Two variable logic with ultimately periodic counting: Preliminaries

-It is known that the satisfiability of existential Presburger sentences over $\cal N$ is decidable and belongs to $\np$ \cite{christos}.
-Further, the satisfiability problem for $\cal N_\infty$ can easily be reduced to that for $\cal N$.
-Indeed, we can first guess which variables are mapped to $\infty$ and then which atoms should be true, then check whether each guessed atomic truth value is consistent with other guesses and determine additional variables which must be infinite based on this choice, and finally restrict to atoms that do not involve variables guessed to be infinite, and check that the conjunction is satisfiable by standard integers.
+It is known that the problem of checking whether an existential Presburger sentence holds in $\cal N$ is decidable and is $\np$-complete \cite{christos}.
+Further, the analogous problem for $\cal N_\infty$ can easily be reduced to that for $\cal N$.
+Indeed, we can first guess which variables are mapped to $\infty$ and then which atoms should be true.
+Then we can check whether each guessed atomic truth value is consistent with other guesses, in the sense that no two contradicting atoms are guessed to be both true or false at the same time.
+We can determine additional variables which must be infinite based on this choice.
+Finally we can restrict to atoms that do not involve variables guessed to be infinite, and check that the conjunction is satisfiable for $\cal N$.
+This gives us the following theorem:

-\begin{theorem} The satisfiability problem for existential Presburger sentences over $\cal N$ and $\cal N_\infty$ are both in $\np$. \end{theorem}
+\begin{theorem} The problems of checking whether an existential Presburger sentence holds in $\cal N_\infty$ in $\np$. \end{theorem}